AI Dropdown

 Default value: true

-prop toggles light and dark mode support for the AiDropdown component.
+The themed prop toggles light and dark mode support for the AiDropdown component.
 This makes the component adaptable to areas of the product that support theme switching, such as AI agent interfaces or other areas with dark mode capabilities, as well as standard application areas that only support light mode.

-When to use themed
+When to use themed:

 - ✅ If you need light mode support only, use

-.
+themed={false}.
 This is useful in standard application areas that only support light mode. - ❌ If you need light and dark mode support, themed is not required as it is set to

-by default.
+trueby default.
 This is useful in AI agent interfaces or other areas with dark mode capabilities. - 🔨 If light and dark mode support is not working as expected, try explicitly setting

-(and check that your component has been updated to the latest version).
+themed={true}(and check that your component has been updated to the latest version).

 Behavior: